 A balance sheet shows the investments that a company has made (debit side) and how those investments have been financed (credit side).
 The investments are called assets and can be divided into fixed assets (providing their services to the company for more than one year) and current assets (providing their services to the company for up to one year).
-As far as the method of financing is concerned, a distinction can be made between equity and liabilities.
+As far as the method of financing is concerned, a distinction can be made between equity and debt.
 Equity is made available to the company by the owners for an indefinite period of time.
 The remuneration they receive for making it available is the profit.
 Equity is risk-bearing capital because the remuneration is not fixed and, moreover, in the event of bankruptcy, the equity providers are the last to be repaid their deposits.
-Liabilities are made available by creditors for a certain period of time.
+Debt is made available by creditors for a certain period of time.
 Their remuneration is interest.
-Since this is fixed in advance and, moreover, in the event of bankruptcy the providers of the liabilities are the first to be reimbursed, liabilities are referred to as risk-avoiding capital.
+Debts are referred to as risk-avoiding capital, not only because the interest is fixed in advance, but, more importantly, also because the providers of the debts are the first to be reimbursed in the event of bankruptcy.